Stay ahead of parasites with targeted deworming

 Conduct a fecal egg count

-Ask your veterinarian to perform a fecal egg count test to help specify whether your horse is a low, medium or high shedder.
+Ask your veterinarian to perform a fecal egg count or a fecal egg count reduction test every year.
+A fecal egg count will determine if your horse is a low, medium or high shedder.
+A fecal egg count reduction test can help determine if there is resistance to dewormers on the farm.
 Horses that shed more eggs back into the environment via manure increase the exposure of the entire herd to potential parasites.
 I recommend asking your veterinarian to conduct a fecal egg count during spring wellness visits, but if that’s not feasible, fecal egg counts can be run at any time of year.

 • A fecal egg count shows the number of parasite eggs being shed per each gram of manure—the results help determine if a horse is a high or low shedder, so your veterinarian can then create a custom deworming plan